lukepolson/PHYS326_NUMERICAL/_episodes/03-tutorial3.md

 * `inteveral`: The time between frames in milliseconds.
 Note that **this does not define the frame rate**: it is slightly more complicated but I find 50 is a good value.

 It's not until we save the animation that we actually specify the frame rate.
 You'll see this above in the `ani.save`.
 All you need to worry about in that line is that we named the gif, and we specified the frame rate at 20 frames per second.
 You have now created a gif using python!

+> ## Saving Animations
+> You made need to experiment with the `writer` argument of `ani.save` depending on your operating system.
+Use google to help you out!
+{: .callout}

 ![pic3](../fig/t3p3.gif){:width="50%"}